 - fresh juice from 1/2 of a lemon

 - sea salt salt and pepper, to taste

-- In a food processor, pulse the chickpeas a few times until blended but the mixture still has chunks for texture.
-You can also mash them in a bowl with a potato masher.
+- Add chickpeas to food processor and pulse a few times until blended, but still with chunks for texture (You can also mash them in a bowl with a potato masher).

 - Transfer to a bowl with the rest of the ingredients and mix thoroughly until well combined.

 - Taste test and adjust salt and pepper to your liking.